-Document name: Delive able 2.1.
-Requirer Page: 11 of 82 Reference: 1.0 Dissemination: PU Version: 1.0 Status: Final
+Document name: Deliverable 2.3.
+Requirements & High-Level Design - Final Page: 12 of 91 Reference: 1.0 Dissemination: PU Version: 1.0 Status: Final

-- WP3 Secure Service Ecosystem for SMEs and MEs, which aims at delivering the virtualised security services, as well as the framework for their management and orchestration and automated response. - WP4 Threat Management and Sharing, which aims at implementing the catalogue of the security services, accompanied by the appropriate hardware and software integrity attestation and performance verification tools, as well as the Dashboard for the overall management of the PALANTIR framework. - WP5 Hybrid Threat Intelligence, which aims at delivering the analytics framework for distributed network traffic collection, anomaly detection, threat classification and recommendation.
+- WP4 Threat Management and Sharing, which aims at implementing the catalogue of the security services developed in WP3, accompanied by the appropriate hardware and software integrity attestation and performance verification tools, as well as the Dashboard for the overall management of the PALANTIR framework. - WP5 Hybrid Threat Intelligence, which aims at delivering the analytics framework for distributed network traffic collection, anomaly detection, threat classification and recommendation and remediation.